DeepthiRajesh/RegisterUsersRepo/README.md

 # RegisterUsersRepo

+Changes made mentioned in the code review.Corrected the overlaping mistakes and made id's. unique Adding flexbox didn't work properly.
-Modified navbar using html and css.
-Avoided bootstrap and did styling with css only.
+Add filters with html and css.